solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

                 text: 'bar'
 {{< /highlight >}}

-As stated above, the route's configuration will override its parent's, but now it also inherits the parent's transformations.
-So in this case, routes matching `/parent` will also be transformed.
-If `inheritTransformation` was set to `false`, this would not be the case.
+As stated above, the route's configuration overrides its parent's, but now it also inherits the parent's transformations.
+So in this case, routes matching `/parent` are also transformed.
+If `inheritTransformation` were set to `false`, the matching `/parent` routes would not be transformed.
-Note that only the first matched transformation will run, so if both the child and the parent had the same matchers, the child's transformation would run.
+Note that only the first matched transformation runs, so if both the child and the parent had the same matchers, the child's transformation would run.

 ### Configuration format
 Learn more about the properties that you can set in the `stagedTransformations` {{< protobuf display="object" name="transformation.options.gloo.solo.io.TransformationStages" >}} section of your YAML file.